Bilsborrow moorings are located within a small village on the Lancaster Canal directly north of Preston.

 The site does not have car parking so moorers must make alternative arrangements.

-Access to the mooring site is via a locked gate to the rear of Old Duncombe House bed and breakfast, immediately off the A6.
-An anti vandal key is required for this lock.
+Access to the mooring site is via a gate to the rear of the White Bull Pub immediately off the A6.

 The site can be seen from the towpath, but access to the site must be arranged with the Mooring Manager.